How to Leash Train a Dog: A Step-by-Step Guide

 Step #1- Getting Your Dog Comfortable with the Leash

-The first step is to get your dog used to wearing a leash.
+The first step is to get your dog breed used to wearing a leash.
 Start by letting your dog wear the leash indoors for short periods.
 Use treats and praise to create positive associations with the leash.
 Gradually increase the amount of time your dog wears it while engaging in play or calm activities.

 Step #2- Introducing the Leash Outdoors